Table of Contents Show

 Surviving winter in an RV can be challenging, but you can look for a few things when shopping to set you up for success.

-We don’t want you to just survive a winter in your RV but thrive.
-Let’s get started.
+We don’t want you just to survive a winter in your RV but thrive.
+Let’s get started!

 Can You Live in a Travel Trailer in the Winter?

 Most manufacturers design their rigs for recreational purposes, which is during peak camping seasons for most RV owners.
+Meaning most RVs are designed for the summer and fall months.

 What to Look for in a Cold Weather Travel Trailer